wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-giraph-install.md

 # Install and use Giraph in HDInsight

 Learn how to customize Windows based HDInsight cluster with Giraph using Script Action, and how to use Giraph to process large-scale graphs.
-For information on using Giraph with a Linux-based cluster, see [Install Giraph on HDInsight Hadoop clusters (Linux)](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux).
+For information on using Gi For information on using Giraph with a Linux-based cluster, see [Install Giraph on HDInsight Hadoop clusters (Linux)](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux). 

-You can install Giraph on any type of cluster (Hadoop, Storm, HBase, Spark) on Azure HDInsight by using *Script Action*.
+ HBase, Spark)  You can install Giraph on any type of cluster (Hadoop, Storm, HBase, Spark) on Azure HDInsight by using *Script Action*.
 A sample script to install Giraph on an HDInsight cluster is available from a read-only Azure storage blob at [https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1).
 The sample script works only with HDInsight cluster version 3.1.
 For more information on HDInsight cluster versions, see [HDInsight cluster versions](/documentation/articles/hdinsight-component-versioning-v1).

 **Related articles**

+
-- [Install Giraph on HDInsight Hadoop clusters (Linux)](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux)
+- [Install Giraph on HDInsight Hadoop clusters (Linux)](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux) 
 - [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters-v1): general information on creating HDInsight clusters.
 - [Customize HDInsight cluster using Script Action][hdinsight-cluster-customize]: general information on customizing HDInsight clusters using Script Action.
 - [Develop Script Action scripts for HDInsight](/documentation/articles/hdinsight-hadoop-script-actions).

+
 ## What is Giraph?
+
+
+##<a name="whatis"></a> What is Giraph?
+

 <a href="http://giraph.apache.org/" target="_blank">Apache Giraph</a> allows you to perform graph processing by using Hadoop, and can be used with Azure HDInsight.
 Graphs model relationships between objects, such as the connections between routers on a large network like the Internet, or relationships between people on social networks (sometimes referred to as a social graph).
 Graph processing allows you to reason about the relationships between objects in a graph, such as: